hartwigmedical/peach/README.md

 To make this more precise, define the *length* of a haplotype combination as the total number of non-wild-type haplotypes in the combination, where homozygous haplotype calls are counted as 2.
-PEACH will always attempt to call the unique haplotype combination of minimum length that explain all of the variant calls.
+PEACH will always attempt to call the unique haplotype combination of minimum length that explain all the variant calls.
-If there are no haplotype combinations that explain all of the variant calls, or if there is more than one combination of the same minimum length, then the haplotype combination for that gene is called as "Unresolved Haplotype".
+If there are no haplotype combinations that explain all the variant calls, or if there is more than one combination of the same minimum length, then the haplotype combination for that gene is called as "Unresolved Haplotype".